moq-wg/CAT-4-MOQT/draft-law-moq-cat4moqt.md

 Example of evaluating multiple actions in the same token:

-* 1. PUBLISH (Allow with a prefix match) example.com/bob
+* (1) PUBLISH (Allow with a prefix match) example.com/bob
-* 2. PUBLISH (Allow with an exact match) example.com/logs/12345/bob
+* (2) PUBLISH (Allow with an exact match) example.com/logs/12345/bob

-Evaluating "example.com/bob/123" would succeed on test 1 and 2 would never be evaluated.
+Evaluating "example.com/bob/123" would succeed on test 1 and test 2 would never be evaluated.
 Evaluating "example.com/logs/12345/bob" would fail on test 1 but then succeed on test 2.
 Evaluating "example.com" would fail on test 1 and on test 2.